praveennhiremath/learning-library/developer-library/microservices-data-refactoring/calculate-affinity/calculate-affinity.md

     **Note**: This code is provided in the file `load-graph-tables.sql`.

-4. We will also create a helper view that we will use in the affinity calculation.
+3. We will also create a helper view that we will use in the affinity calculation.
 Execute the following command to create the view:

     ```
-    create view tableset_sql as
+    <copy>create view tableset_sql as
     select distinct table_name, sql_id
     from (
         select 'tkdradata' table_set_name,